project-forth-works/project-forth-works/System-Software/dump/README.md

 Other DUMP implementations can be found in the sub directories of [Algorithms/DUMP](https://github.com/embeddingforth/embeddingForth/tree/main/System-Software/dump).

+Your system might lack right justified number output or even BASE for printing numbers in other radix systems.
+The sample implementation in
+[twomoredumps.f](https://github.com/embeddingforth/embeddingForth/tree/main/System-Software/dump/twomoredumps.f) show how to circumvent this.

 ## Background information

 More about the DUMP utility can found at the [Wikipedia page for hexdump](https://en.wikipedia.org/wiki/Hex_dump).